 - Put a small adhesive bandage strip over the injection site, if desired.

 - After 2 hours, check the injection site for redness, swelling, or tenderness.
-If you have a skin reaction and it doesn't clear up in a few days, contact your doctor or nurse.
+If you have a skin reaction and it does not clear up in a few days, call your healthcare provider.

 - made of a heavy-duty plastic,

 - properly labeled to warn of hazardous waste inside the container.

 - When your sharps disposal container is almost full, you will need to follow your community guidelines for the right way to dispose of your sharps disposal container.
 There may be state or local laws about how you should throw away used autoinjectors and syringe needles.
 For more information about safe sharps disposal, and for specific information about sharps disposal in the state that you live in, go to the FDA's website at: http://www.fda.gov/safesharpsdisposal.